-	PARIS (AP) -France winger Mathieu Valbuena scored with a well-struck shot as Marseille won 1-0 at Lorient to keep its slim title hopes alive and strengthen its grip on second place in the French league on Saturday.
+PARIS (AP) -France winger Mathieu Valbuena scored with a well-struck shot as Marseille won 1-0 at Lorient Saturday to keep its slim title hopes alive and strengthen its grip on second place.

 Lorient was the better side early on and Marseille scored against the run of play in the 25th minute when Valbuena planted a low shot into the corner from just outside the penalty area.

-	The win moved Marseille six points behind leader Paris Saint-Germain, which hosts Valenciennes on Sunday.
+The win moves Marseille six points behind leader Paris Saint-Germain, which hosts Valenciennes on Sunday.
 A win would restore PSG's nine-point lead with both teams then having four matches remaining.

-	PSG coach Carlo Ancelotti said on Saturday he was undecided whether he will stay for next season.
-The Italian wants to wait until the end of the campaign before deciding.
+PSG coach Carlo Ancelotti said Saturday that he is undecided whether he will stay for next season.
+The Italian wants to wait until the end of the current campaign before deciding.

 Marseille went straight up the other end and striker Andre-Pierre Gignac forced `keeper Fabien Audard into a great save with a stinging shot that was heading for the bottom corner.

 Gignac was involved in the goal, slipping a clever pass to Andre Ayew, whose shot was well saved by Audard.
 The loose ball fell to Valbuena lurking just outside the penalty area and his strike flew into the net.